-The competent authorities or other responsible parties must take appropriate measures pursuant to the judgment of which they have been notified.
+Competent authorities or other responsible parties must take appropriate measures pursuant to the judgment of which they have been notified.

-Exchange of Information and Views with the External Bodies
+Exchange of Information and Views with External Bodies

-The Board is engaged in the following activities to make its audits more effective.
+The Board is engaged in the following activities to make audits more effective.